 Rev. Victor Gurisatti (1908-1927)

 Fr.
-Gurisatti was born July 25, 1866 in Genona [now Gemona del Fruili] , Province of Udine, Italy 55 miles from Trieste.
-[Today it is called Gemona del Friuli.]
-He was ordained in Nov.
-1890 for the Congregation of the Sacred Stigmata of Our Lord Jesus Christ – the Stigmatines.
+Gurisatti was born July 25, 1866 in Genona [now Gemona del Fruili], Province of Udine, in the region Friuli-Venezia Giulia, Italy, some 55 miles from Trieste.
 Fr.
-Victor Gurisatti emigrated from Italy in 1907, leaving Paris on the ship Hamburg and arrived at Ellis Island, N. Y. In 1908 he arrived in Scranton to set up a house for the Stigmatines.
+Gurisatti entered the Congregation of the Sacred Stigmata of Our Lord Jesus Christ – the Stigmatines - in Verona on November 26, 1879 and made his Perpetual Profession on August 15, 1886.
+He was ordained by Cardinal Canossa on Nov.
+16, 1890.
+After 15 years in Verona, Fr.
+Victor Gurisatti emigrated to the United States from Naples, then to Paris, leaving on Oct 20, 1907 on the vessel Hamburg.
+After arriving at Ellis Island, Fr.
+Gurisatti spent six months with Fr.
+Louis Luchi (also a Stigmatine) in Hazleton, PA.
+His first assignemnt was at St. Anthony's Church in North Adams, MA.
+After four months at St. Anthony's, Fr.
+Gurisatti was transferred to Scranton in September of 1908 to set up a house for the Stigmatines.
 Bishop Michael J. Hoban, D.D. appointed Fr.
-Gurisatti pastor of St. Lucy’s Church in 1910.
-For the next 17 years, Fr.
-Gurisatti labored to build the magnificent church edifice that still stands today.
+Gurisatti pastor of St. Lucy’s Church in at this time.
+He found the church in need of his organizational skills and financial prowess.
+For the next 17 years St. Lucy's flourished under this kind and pious priest.
 Fr.
+Gurisatti bought land and labored to build the magnificent church edifice that still stands today.
+At the same time he purchased the rectory from Dr. E. A. Heermans, M.D.
+Fr.
 Gurisatti also saw the parish school more than double in size during his tenure.
-Before his death, Fr.
-Gurisatti left the Stigmatines and was incardinated into the Diocese of Scranton.

-Bishop Thomas C. O’Reilly celebrated the requiem Mass on Friday, May 29, 1931, in St. Lucy’s Italian Catholic Church for Rev. Victor Gurisatti.
+Bishop Thomas C. O’Reilly celebrated his requiem Mass on Friday, May 29, 1931, in St. Lucy’s Italian Catholic Church for Rev. Victor Gurisatti.

 The Rev. Francis Molino, Hazleton, was deacon, and the Rev. Gaetano Cassibba, Carbondale, was subdeacon.
 The archpriest was the Rev. Eugene Cherlone, O.S.J., Pittston.
 The divine office was chanted by Monsignor Humberto Rocchi.